zikrikn/fullstack-track-final-project/back-end/readme.md

    - HTTP Method: POST
    - Purpose: Submits a new comment for a specific video and saves it in the database.

-iii.
+iv.
 List API Requests and Responses:

 1. Video Thumbnail List:
    - Request: